shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 (*) Can you cite an example machine learnt celestial pattern correlated to a terrestrial event?

 Sequence Mined Class Association Rules in http://sourceforge.net/p/asfer/code/HEAD/tree/python-src/MinedClassAssociationRules.txt and http://github.com/shrinivaasanka/asfer-github-code/blob/master/python-src/MinedClassAssociationRules.txt created by SequenceMining of string encoded celestial configuration show prominent celestial conjunctions when large magnitude Earthquakes or Hurricanes occur.
 One of the mined rule is Sun + Moon also known as New Moon.
-High probability of earthquakes due to Moon's gravitational effects during New Moon days is known (http://www.scientificamerican.com/article/moon-s-gravity-linked-to-big-earthquakes/).
+High probability of earthquakes due to Moon's gravitational effects during New Moon days (especially eclipses when Earth-Sun-Moon are aligned in line) is known (http://www.scientificamerican.com/article/moon-s-gravity-linked-to-big-earthquakes/).

 (*) What is the historic timeline evolution of NeuronRain repositories?